faustbrian/cascade/docs/repositories.md

----
-title: Repositories
-description: Load resolver configurations from JSON, YAML, databases, and more using Cascade repositories
----

 Repositories provide a way to store and load resolver configurations from external sources instead of defining them in code.
 This enables dynamic resolver management and configuration-driven resolution chains.

 ## Repository Interface